successible/markdown-wiki/README.md

 Create and manage a Markdown wiki using Visual Studio Code.

 You can download the extension [here](https://marketplace.visualstudio.com/items?itemName=paulzakinazure.markdown-wiki).
-You can also find it by searching `markdown-wiki` in the Extension Tab of Visual Studio Code.
+You can also find the extension by searching `markdown-wiki` in the Extensions Tab of Visual Studio Code.

 ## Features